learn-co-curriculum/dsc-parallel-and-distributed-computing-with-mapreduce/README.md

 * each one of the instructions is executed simultaneously on different processors
 * all of the answers are collected from the small problems and combined into one final answer

-Imagine you wanted to calculate every baseball players performance for their entire

 In the image below, you can see a simple example of a process being broken up and completed both sequentially and in parallel.

 ### new image here